avijeet-singhSFDC/ComplexKMLParsing/README.md

   KML_FILE_NAME=SampleKMLFileName.kml

 ```
+5) Run npm install
-5) Run node index.js
+6) Run node index.js
-6) A CSV is generated which can be populated with ServiceTerritoryId and uploaded to Salesforce Polygon object to be used with Salesforce Field Service
+7) A CSV is generated which can be populated with ServiceTerritoryId and uploaded to Salesforce Polygon object to be used with Salesforce Field Service

 ## Contributing